pari767/NiftyMind/README.md

 ---

-*Built for the AI Agents Hackathon 2025 · NiftyMind Team*
+*Built for the AI Agents Hackathon 2025*